lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## [HanDeDict - English translation](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/HanDeDict%20%28English%20machine%20translation%29)

 ### About 說明 / 说明
-A machine translation of HanDeDict into English (by DeepL translate).
-Intended to accompany cc-cedict, so terms already present in cc-cedict were omitted, along with a <i>lot</i> of numerical terms (e.g. definitions for 1, 2, 3...
+A machine translation of HanDeDict into English (by DeepL translate), intended to accompany cc-cedict.
+Only terms not already present in cc-cedict are included, but with the exception of a <i>lot</i> of numerical terms (e.g. definitions for 1, 2, 3...
 10,000...
 10,001...) and a small amount of profanity.

 ### Licence 許可證 / 许可证
 [Creative Commons BY-SA 2.0](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/HanDeDict%20%28English%20machine%20translation%29/Licence%20-%20CC%20BY-SA%202.0) <br>